syncfusion-content/wpf-docs/wpf/Installation and Deployment/Installed Location.md

 ## Installed Location

-The following Table represent Assemblies/ Samples and its installed location
+The following table represents Assemblies or Samples and the installed location.

 <table>
 <tr>